sensiolabs/GotenbergBundle/docs/index.rst

 .. caution::

-    To use this bundle, you must need to have installed `Gotenberg 7.x`_ first
+    To use this bundle, you first need to install and configure `Gotenberg 7.x`_.

 Overview
 --------